yarafe/Test/FortiADC/Active-Active/README.md

 ## Design

-FortiADC Active/Active-VRRP environment consists of:
+The template for FortiADC Active/Active-VRRP will deploy:

 - 2 standalone FortiADC virtual machine with 2 NICs: external and internal.
 - 1 VNETs containing 2 subnets: external and internal.